k-int/web-toolkit-ce/README.md

 ```
 4. Delete the folder `.gradle` from your grails project root directory if it exists.
 If you haven't built your project yet, this folder may not exists.

-# File change summary
+## File change summary
-If we assume your grails project is called `grails-project` then the structure of file changes should look like the following:
+If we assume your grails project is called `grails-project` then, once you have completed the steps above, the structure of file changes should look like the following:
 ``` Tree
 root
 ├── grails-project